-Shocking stats I’m sure you’d agree but what does this actually mean for businesses?
+Concerning stats I’m sure you’d agree but what does this actually mean for businesses?

 What are the risks to your organisation?

 The risks and effects of poor employee mental health within organisations is becoming increasingly well documented.
-These risks include:

-The costs associated with having employees on frequent or long term sick leave and as well as the extra expense of filling long term gaps.
+The costs associated with having employees on frequent or long term sick leave as well as the extra expense of filling long term gaps.

 What are the benefits of improving mental health in the workplace?

-The list of risks to an organisation from not supporting employees mental health is a long one, however, the good news is that there are considerable benefits to organisations that promote a culture of wellbeing in the workplace.
+The list of risks to an organisation from not supporting employees mental health is a long one, however, the good news is that there are considerable benefits to organisations that promote a culture of well-being in the workplace.